azrulaziz/iman-app/README.md

 http://iman-app.netlify.com/

-A Clean & minimalist site providing prayer times for muslims in Malaysia.
+A Clean & minimalist site providing prayer times for muslims in Malaysia in several major cities.

 Inspired by iman mobile app on iphone.